Ten Duel Commandments: Ten Duel Commandments

+Historical differences

+In the song, Aaron Burr serves as Lee's second, while in real life that role was filled by major Evan Edwards.

 Analysis

 The eponymous ten commandments refer to the Ten Commandments of the Abrahamic faiths, which guide followers on how to live their lives.
 Miranda also stated that the concept of ten commandments stemmed from the "Ten Crack Commandments", which served as a guide to illegal acts during the 1990s, as well as being a song by the Notorious B.I.G.
 This connection is acknowledged in the credits of the 2020 filmed version of Hamilton, which states that elements of "Ten Crack Commandments" are used with permission.

 Elizabeth Logan, writing for Huffington Post, stated that the song has a key role in making the audience "comfortable with duels".
 This becomes important in Act 2 of the musical, where two duels occur in Weehawken, New Jersey.
 Thus, as per the author, the audience will be on board when "some beloved characters pick up pistols" later on in the musical.

-The song receives two reprises at key junctures in the musical: during "Blow Us All Away" when Philip Hamilton and George Eacker are about to duel, and in "The World Was Wide Enough" in the lead-up to the Burr-Hamilton duel.
-In addition, the counting Leitmotif is heard in a modified form in various songs throughout the show, such as in the first of the "Cabinet Battle" songs, where it is orchestrated in baroque counterpoint, and in "Take a Break", where Phillip and his mother Eliza Hamilton argue over and learn about the correct notes on a piano scale and French counting.
+The song receives two reprises at key junctures in the musical: during "Blow Us All Away" when Philip Hamilton and George Eacker are about to duel, and in "The World Was Wide Enough" in the lead-up to the Burr–Hamilton duel.
+In addition, the counting leitmotif is heard in a modified form in various songs throughout the show, such as in the first of the "Cabinet Battle" songs, where it is orchestrated in baroque counterpoint, and in "Take a Break", where Phillip and his mother Eliza Hamilton argue over and learn about the correct notes on a piano scale and French counting.